LorenzHetterich/JQuic/Readme.md

 Another example which replaces some requests can be found in `test/cli/json_http/modify_requests.json`.

 ## Using JQuic as Java Library
-If you require more than just one Java file for your code, you can add your java code to the `src/main/java` source set or add your own in the `gradle.properties` file. <br>
+If you require more than just one Java file for your code, you can use JQuic like a normal Java library: <br>
-To run your code, you can use the `gradleRun` gradle task, which will run the main method of `jquic.main.GradleMain`.
+run the `release` gradle task and you will find the library jar as well as a source jar in the `run` directory. <br>
+Now just add the `jquic.jar` file as a library to your project (and if you want attach `jquic-sources.jar` as source-file). <br>
+It is also planned to release JQuic on maven central at some point in the future!

 ### Callback based proxy development
 To develop a callback based proxy, you can extend several different Java classes: